What is Considered Heavy Marijuana Use?

 Marijuana Smoke Can Mean Respiratory Problems and Lung Cancer

 Cannabis smoke contains some of the same harmful chemicals as you’d find in tobacco smoke.
-That includes the lung cancer-causing carcinogens.
+Whether smoking weed causes cancer directly is still being studied.
+But it is without a doubt that marijuana smoke contains lung cancer-causing carcinogens.
 It can also irritate the lungs of people with asthma or cause chronic bronchitis.
 Some heavy marijuana users develop shortness of breath or a raspy cough.

 Heavy Marijuana Use Can Lead to a Heart Attack